Motojo/payara-android-article/english.md

 ![alt text](http://guate-jug.net/payara-android/8.png "all needed files")

-Depending on your device this will take several minutes, and may throw some exceptions, but your application will be deployed nonetheless.
+Depending on your device this will take several minutes, and may throw some exceptions (in some cases), but your application will be deployed nonetheless.

 In this case, the server is listening on port **8080** by default, so go to the device web browser and launch the http://localhost:8080 website: